ThommoMC/vector-docs/docs/index.md

     - The **User** section is for prod/locked robots and aims to provide infomation and tutorials for how to setup and do thing with your Vector.

 ## Where to start
-If your a developer with a unlocked bot, head over to [Getting Started](dev-guide/getting-started.md) to setup and configure your dev enviroment.
+If your a developer with a unlocked bot, head over to [Setting up your enviroment](dev-guide/setting-up.md) to setup and configure your dev enviroment.
 If your a user, head on over to [What you can do](user-guide/what-you-can-do.md) to see whats possible with your bot.